john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

     for element in new_list:
         print(element)

 Try that out and you will see that the above `for` loop prints every item in `new_list`.
 There are two important keywords here: `for` and `in`.
-The keyword `for` signifies the kind of loop we're going to be executing and `in` show us that we're going to be putting each item in `new_list` into the variable `element` one at a time.
+The keyword `for` signifies the kind of loop we're going to be executing and `in` show us that we're going to be putting each item of `new_list` into the variable `element` one at a time.

 Let's print the numbers 1 through 10: